anunezb18/project-cinema/README.md

-# Cinema Management System 🎬
+# CineMacondo: A Cinema Management System 🎬
 This repository contains a comprehensive **Cinema Management System** designed to streamline the customer experience at a movie theater.
 The project allows users to manage various aspects of their cinema visit, including buying tickets, ordering food, and managing memberships.

 ## Features